The Chair-Pulling Debate: Sexist or Sexy?

 A Mini-History Review

 In the 18th century, women needed assistance with doors and chairs - think hoop skirts and corsets.
 Seating someone was part of a broader chivalrous code of honor, reinforcing politeness and masculine charm.
 Historically, gentlemen have considered engaging in these actions regular and proper.
+However, in modern society, this custom is often questioned when directed toward mature women and becomes a topic of debate in dating and relationships with younger women.
+Equal rights, sexism, and gender expectations are discussed here.

 The Split Perspective

 I know women who enjoy chivalrous actions such as chair-pulling and door-opening.
 Many even expect it and find men who practice these gestures more attractive and gentlemanly.
+Women who had chivalrous partners during dating and later married, only for the behaviors to end, often say they miss it.

 On the other hand, I've also heard women argue that it's sexist, archaic, and demeaning.
 They question how couples who meet using advanced technology and live in a contemporary world still engage in such traditional practices.
-Some women explicitly ask men not to pull out their chairs and even consider those who are sexist and less appealing.
+Some women explicitly ask men not to pull out their chairs and even consider those who do as sexist and less appealing.
 These women assert their independence and view this act as an outdated ritual.

 The Underlying Issue